19 Japanese Flashcard Websites, Apps and Physical Cards for Flippin’ to Fluency

 Physical Japanese Flashcard Decks

-White Rabbit also has some other cool options for flashcards, like Studio Ghibli movie cards that let you study the language through the beloved movies, or this adorable anime-style set of Japanese flashcards by Danny Choo.
+White Rabbit also has some other interesting options for flashcards, like Studio Ghibli movie cards that let you study the language through the beloved movies.

 - You get a finished product, so all you have to do is pay up and study.